AmirMahdyJebreily/AmirMahdyJebreily/README.md

 ## Take a look at my current projects 🧑‍💻
-- [Simple Command Parser](https://github.com/AmirMahdyJebreily/Simple-Command-Parser): A simple terminal command parser with a simple syntax in python based on regex
+- [hili-cat](https://github.com/AmirMahdyJebreily/Simple-Command-Parser): A simple terminal command parser with a simple syntax in python based on regex

 ## Take a look to my Packages 📦
+- [Microphone Quality evaloution](https://www.npmjs.com/package/microphone-quality-evaloution): A Microphone quality evaloution with __Signal Processing__ algorithmes library
+- [Number to Farsi Words on npm](https://www.npmjs.com/package/num-to-fa-word-js) - [repo](https://github.com/AmirMahdyJebreily/NumToFaWordJS): A simple tool with algorithms based on mathematics to convert numbers into Persian letters
 - [Console Pages .NET On NuGet](https://www.nuget.org/packages/ConsolePages/) - [repo](https://github.com/AmirMahdyJebreily/console-pages-dot-net): A lite weight library for create daynamic console applications in dotnet and outher frameworks...
-- [Number to Farsi Words on npm](https://www.npmjs.com/package/num-to-fa-word-js) - [repo](https://github.com/AmirMahdyJebreily/NumToFaWordJS): A simple tool with algorithms based on mathematics to convert numbers into Persian letters
+-

 ## Take a look at my github gists 📑
 - [Conventional Commit Messages Persian translate](https://gist.github.com/AmirMahdyJebreily/fde9631a0d9362d55bb7545a51097b15): A Persian translation of the original article [Conventional Commit Messages](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13)
 - [Euclidean algorithm for GCD](https://gist.github.com/AmirMahdyJebreily/2c0e7c05f642af18c3bd6d58a915bfdc): A one-line implementation of Euclid's algorithm for the greatest common denominator of numbers in C# and Python + full description

 I suggest you take a look at [my other gists](https://gist.github.com/AmirMahdyJebreily).
-I have put a lot of useful codes in C#, JavaScript and Python languages ​​with different and practical topics...
+I have put a lot of useful codes in C#, JavaScript and _Golang_ and pyhton languages ​​with different and practical topics...

 ## Take a look at my practical repositories 🎯
 - [c-sharp-design-patterns-examples](https://github.com/AmirMahdyJebreily/c-sharp-design-patterns-examples): The best examples of design patterns in C#
 - [Iranian phone number validation](https://github.com/AmirMahdyJebreily/iranian-phonenumber-validation): Collection regexes for validate iranian phonenumbers

 ## Take a look at my previous projects 💻
+- [Minesweeper](https://github.com/AmirMahdyJebreily/MinesweeperGO): An implementation of minesweeper in terminals wrriten in __golang__ and built for windowx, ubuntu and mac and wasm to show how golang can run everywhere.
+- [Microphone Quality evaloution](https://github.com/AmirMahdyJebreily/Microphone-quality-evaloution): A Microphone quality evaloution with __Signal Processing__ algorithmes.
+- [Object delta](https://github.com/AmirMahdyJebreily/Ts-object-delta): Algorithms for patch an object in memory to Immutabilty like _rust_ in front-end ([See MIT Lectures](https://web.mit.edu/6.005/www/fa15/classes/09-immutability/))
+- [Simple Command Parser](https://github.com/AmirMahdyJebreily/Simple-Command-Parser): A simple terminal command parser with a simple syntax in python based on regex
 - [Console Pages .NET (Beta version)](https://github.com/AmirMahdyJebreily/console-pages-dot-net): A lite weight library for create daynamic console applications in dotnet and outher frameworks...
-- [Bumoca](https://github.com/AmirMahdyJebreily/Bumoca-vue): Free opensource Online business model canvas designer
+- [Bumoca](https://github.com/AmirMahdyJebreily/Bumoca-vue): Free opensource Online business model canvas designer.
 - [Todo-CLI](https://github.com/AmirMahdyJebreily/Todo-CLI): A cross-platform CLI that manages daily tasks for you.